Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Related Work

 \paragraph{3D conformation optimization} Optimizing molecular conformations towards an equilibrium state is a crucial challenge in computational chemistry.
 The most popular method for this task is Density Functional Theory (DFT), which offers high accuracy, but at a substantial computational cost.
-To address this issue, several deep potential models have been proposed, such as DeePMD ~\cite{zhang2018deep}.
+Several deep learning-based potential energy models, such as Deep Potential ~\cite{zhang2018deep}, have been proposed to address this issue.
 These models use neural networks to replace the costly potential calculations in DFT, thereby improving efficiency.
 However, deep potential models still require dozens or hundreds of steps to optimize the conformation iteratively based on the predicted potentials.
 In contrast, \name only requires a few rounds of optimization.
 Additionally, \name can end-to-end optimize the conformation, whereas deep potential models cannot.
-Although there are other works \cite{guan2022energyinspired, zhou2022uni} that also optimize RDKit-generated conformations towards DFT conformations, these works generally focus on benchmarking conformation rather than QC property.
+Although other works \cite{guan2022energyinspired, zhou2022uni} also optimize RDKit-generated conformations towards DFT conformations, these works generally focus on benchmarking conformation rather than QC property.
 Furthermore, compared with \name, these works differ significantly in terms of model backbone and training strategy.